leandromasotti/medical_app_demo/backend/README.md

 ## Connecting to the Frontend

 The backend is configured to accept requests from the frontend running at http://localhost:3000 through CORS configuration in `main.ts`.
 This allows the frontend to make API requests to the backend without encountering cross-origin issues.

+The frontend uses a service-based architecture to interact with the backend API.
+For more details on how the frontend interacts with the backend, see the `API_INTEGRATION.md` file in the frontend directory.

+## Entity Relationships

+The backend manages several related entities:

+- **Clinics**: Medical facilities that offer services and employ doctors
+- **Doctors**: Medical professionals who work at clinics and provide medical services
+- **Medical Services**: Procedures, treatments, or consultations offered by clinics and performed by doctors
+- **Patients**: Individuals who receive medical services
+- **Patient Medical Services**: Records of medical services provided to patients

+These entities are related as follows:

+- A clinic has many doctors and offers many medical services
+- A doctor belongs to a clinic and can perform many medical services
+- A medical service can be offered by many clinics and performed by many doctors
+- A patient can receive many medical services
+- A patient medical service links a patient with a specific medical service, doctor, and potentially a clinic